vipul-sharma20/online-store/README.md

      * It will prompt to create a new user type "yes" and add give a username, email and password.
 This will be one of the user which we can use to try our API.
 * (Optional but recommended) Load database with some initial data as fixtures (these are files inside app/fixtures:
      * `python manage.py loaddata users`
-        * will load 2 dummy users with usernames: _bruce_, _alfred_ and passoword: _testpass_
+        * will load 2 dummy users with usernames: _bruce_, _alfred_ and password: _testpass_
      * `python manage.py loaddata products` (will load a product list)
 * `python manage.py runserver` This will run the application on [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 API Requests
 ------------
-We can make GET, POST, PUT, DELETE requests using httpie which would be already installed if the requirements installation process is successful.
+We can make GET, POST, PUT, DELETE requests using httpie which would be already installed if the requirements installation process was successful.

 Example: a simple request using httpie `http http://127.0.0.1:8000/`